varalaxmigithubsadula/SMS-Spam-Detection-System-Using-NLP/README (1).md

 + Install the required Python packages using
 ```
 pip install -r requirements.txt.
+pip install streamlit
 ```
 + Run the model using
 ```
-streamlit run app.py.
+python -m streamlit run app.py.
 ```
-+ Visit localhost:8501 on your web browser to access the web app.
++ Visit on your web browser to access the web app.